RichardFP8/Capstone2_EnjoyTheOutdoors-/README.md

     * How to make insert data-bs-toggle/target attributes to the programmatically created elements
     *  How to layout the details of the park inside that accordion item
     * How to shorten the amount of steps to add the details inside the accordion items(_now that I think of it, I haven't solved this one..._)
+5. [Mountains Information Page](mountainsinfo.html) - Sunset/sunrise times(oh boy)
+    11/21/22 I tried to move the code already in the onchange event into seperate functions.
+That didn't work out well because the fetch method seemed to stop working properly.
+It gave me a **failed to fetch** and a **type error**.
+    **What did I do** I was changing the arguments that the fetch method needed, printing them in the dev console but nothing worked.
+11/22/22 I checked the website and it started working again... is this a lesson? an experience that'll keep happening? is this the reality of programming?
 ### UPDATES _(any changes)_
 1. 11/15/2022: [Mountains Information Page](mountainsinfo.html)
     **Previously** a table would render once the user clicked an option and the image would appear at the bottom of that table